Who have Malone flash here?

 Seriously doubt you'll get 200hp with a piggyback.
 I've never used one really, but for tons of reasons beyond power its not the way to go.
 I think even the best ones are just manipulating signal to bump fuel pressure while tricking the ecu to run a percentage higher boost.
 Perhaps they have a programmed trigger offset and reduce the whole timing curve or can actually pull timing relative to boost.
 Thay would be a question for the maker.
 But it's not very sophisticated stuff.
 So your gonna have a factory shaped boost curve.
 A proper tune, from a vendor able to do one is going to make more torque quicker, and have boost levels idealized thru the operating range as they arent limited to the factory curve.
 They're also going to be able.to employ more effective boost strategy in first amd second.
 Not to mention adjusting the torque limiters and stuff.
 Btw, I'm not sure about the abarth automatic transmission control and how it works.
 But a piggyback is going to alter the cars estmated torque the ecu calculates amd uses for numerous control strategy.
 This could include causing the torque converter on an auto to slip more, and influence gear shifts in away so that the transmission ismt rrally thinking how it was designed to.

 But robert zecca really likes the chipbox.
 So I'd gamble it's one of the better ones.
 He is a smart man and uses it on his racecar and customer cars.
 I'd imagine he has his own calibration for it.
-If you were gonna go with a chipbox, I'd probably get it thru him.- Top
+If you were gonna go with a chipbox, I'd probably get it thru him.

 Comment